daveshap/MARAGI/docs/README.md

 - **G**eneral
 - **I**ntelligence

 MARAGI is a system designed to make robotics and AGI accessible to everyone and to facilitate collaboration in the design, development, and research of AGI and robotics.
+MARAGI is a type of cognitive arcitecture.

 ## Installation